Yiezii/zyan0770_9103_Tut1_GroupB/README.md

 ## inspiration：

-I choose audio to drive your individual code -- bgm is **《wave》** from deca joins.
+I choose audio to drive my individual code -- bgm is **《wave》** from deca joins.